TRILOGY-ACTS 5 & 6: NYC LOUIE VEGA, DEON COLE & KENNY DOPE

 “You might think I’m crazy, for waking you up this late.”
 He mouths to her.
 His finger pointed as she grabs her heart on the stellar Dames Brown’s “What Would You Do?”
 The Expansions NYC Extended Dub Vocal has two longtime dance partners singing each lyric back and forth as each dances around the other.
 They are spirited, he points at her again.
 She cocks her head.
 He makes a heart shape with his hands as she dips and spins around.
 “Look at you black people up here having fun.”
 A stranger walks up and says, “I’m watching you two.”
 The woman smiles before dancing away to Harry Romero’s “Revolution” (Deep In Jersey Extended Mix) that drops bombs!
 The patio explodes.
 DJ Kemit’s wifey, we see you.
 Mrs. Aisha throws down.
 Her hips swaying left to right and feet shuffling all before disappearing into heavy fog.

 Knockdown Center has an obsession with jacking up the fog machines so much so the entire space is consumed in “cough, cough” haze.
 And the smell!
 Flashbacks from seventy-two hours earlier when the outdoor air turned orange and reeked of burning ash.
-The air quality worst than levels recorded in New Delhi India!
+The air quality was worse than levels recorded in New Delhi, India!
 My God, “Are we going to die?”

 Nope, not before “Music Is My Life,” “Deep Burnt,” and “Another Day In My Life,” (LV Re-Touch) all Vega's Expansions In The NYC productions, concludes.
 As one master pays tribute to another master.
 Earlier, when playing Vega’s “A Place Where We Can All Be Free,” spoken word Janine Lyon’s synopsizes.